MicrosoftDocs/visualstudio-docs/docs/msbuild/walkthrough-using-msbuild.md

 - How to use build items.

 You can run MSBuild from Visual Studio, or from the **Command Window**.
-In this walkthrough, you create an MSBuild project file using Visual Studio.
+In this tutorial, you create an MSBuild project file using Visual Studio.
 You edit the project file in Visual Studio, and use the **Command Window** to build the project and examine the results.

 ## Install MSBuild